intrnl/srv/packages/srv-router/README.md

 });
 ```

+## Mounting

 You can have middlewares that runs on a specific endpoint prefix, it is
 recommended that you add them first before adding any specific routes

+Patterns are not supported, it will be ignored and be treated as regular path.

 ```js
 router.mount('/user', (ctx, next) => {